thisisbasel/goal-setting-analysis/README.md

 # goal-setting-analysis

-Code files for analysis of how student set and pivot goals in puzzle game, _Baba is You_
+Scripts for analysis of how student set and pivot goals in puzzle game, _Baba is You_